 To maintain a hedgehog’s health it’s makes sense to ensure they have a good diet that can give them the vitamins and minerals they need.
-We thoroughly researched eggs as one of the foods we were looking at giving to our hedgehog before deciding on it’s suitability.
+I thoroughly researched eggs as one of the foods I was looking at giving to our hedgehog before deciding on it’s suitability.

 Butters contain milk and cooking eggs using butter can be cause of hedgehog digestive problems as they are unable to digest the lactose in the milk part of the butter.
 This could be painful to them and must be avoided.

 When eggs are cooked sunny side up, this usually means the eggs are fried and this is not a good idea for a hedgehog.
 Instead the eggs should be microwaved without any addition of oils, butters or seasoning.

 Hedgehogs do eat chicken eggs as they find them enjoyable to eat.
 Chicken eggs provide valuable protein, vitamins and nutrients for hedgehogs and are not as fat rich as other types of eggs from different birds.